 I've already mentioned the authors' claim that limestone is an 'unsuitable' building material.
 There are so many other mistakes in the books that I'm reminded of 'The Hackenthorpe Book of Lies,' publicized in 'The Brand New Monty Python Bok' and 'a thorough and exhaustive source of misleading and untruthful information.'
 It contains these 'totally inaccurate facts:'

-Some misleading and inaccurate information from Framework Science:
+Some inaccurate and misleading information from Framework Science:

 (1) In the Framework Science 9th year textbook by Paddy Gannon, the potato is described as the 'root' of the plant.
 (Page 45.)
 The potato tuber is a fleshy, underground stem, a modified stem, not a root.